 The Company is a United Kingdom registered and domiciled gold mining and exploration company based in London, England.
-The Company's principal focus centres upon the Jardim do Ouro Gold Project located in an area known as the Tapajos region of the State of Para in Brazil, which it holds through its wholly owned subsidiary Serabi Mineraçao S.A.
+The Company's principal focus centres upon its gold projects in the Jardim do Ouro area of the Tapajos region of the State of Para in Brazil, which it holds through its wholly owned subsidiary Serabi Mineração S.A.

-The Company currently holds, either granted or under application, approximately 108,000 hectares of Exploration Licences.
+The Company currently holds, either granted or under application, approximately 109,000 hectares of Exploration Licences.
 The Jardim do Ouro Gold Project ("JDO Project") covers approximately 53,000 hectares of this total, and lies on the 50km wide NW-SE trending Tocantinzinho Trend, which is the major controlling structural feature in the Tapajos region.
 The vast majority of the hard rock mineral resources discovered to date in the Tapajos region lie on this trend.
 The JDO Project includes the Palito Mine (the "Palito Mine") where work commenced in October 2012 to remediate and develop the existing underground mine and renovate the process plant with a view to commencing gold production before the end of the fourth quarter of 2013.
-The JDO Project includes several areas of exploration interest in close proximity to the Palito Mine.
+The JDO Project also includes several areas of exploration interest in close proximity to the Palito Mine, and most significantly the Sao Chico gold project which the Company acquired through the acquisition of Kenai Resources Limited which was completed on 18 July 2013.

 The Palito Mine complex is fully permitted and a mining licence covering 1,150 hectares has been issued.
-The Company does not otherwise currently have any assets or mineral properties in commercial production or development and until the end of 2011 had been actively pursuing a programme of mine-site exploration with a view to identifying the potential to increase its existing mineral resource inventory.
+The Company does not otherwise currently have any assets or mineral properties in commercial production or development and until the end of 2011 had been actively pursuing a programme of minesite exploration with a view to identifying the potential to increase its existing mineral resource inventory.
 In January 2012 following an exploration programme that identified three new discoveries, the Company announced that it was undertaking a preliminary economic assessment (the "PEA") into the viability of re-establishing underground mining operations at the Palito Mine.
 The results of the PEA were announced on 13 June 2012 and indicated the project had an after tax internal rate of return ("IRR") of 68% and a project net present value ("NPV") of US\$38.2 million (using a US\$1,400/oz gold price and after applying a 10% discount rate) based on employing a selective underground mining operation and exploiting only part of the previously declared mineral resource estimates.
 The directors believe that the PEA results support a small scale, high grade operation using selective mining techniques.
 On 17 January 2013 a placement of new shares raising gross proceeds of UK£16.2 million was completed and announced to finance the development of the project as outlined in the PEA.
+The

-The Company's shares trade on the Toronto Stock Exchange ("TSX") under the symbol "SBI" and on AIM, a market operated by the London Stock Exchange, under the symbol "SRB".
+Company's shares trade on the Toronto Stock Exchange ("TSX") under the symbol "SBI" and on AIM, a market operated by the London Stock Exchange, under the symbol "SRB".
 The Company is incorporated under the laws of England and Wales and is a reporting issuer in British Columbia, Alberta and Ontario.